Faux Soir: Aftermath

 The following day, the 10 November, the British Royal Air Force, a day late, performed the raid requested by Brussels.
 In the days which followed, the Faux Soir gave great joy throughout Belgium.
 The 45,000 copies printed by the FI "for sale" sold quickly.
 Some copies went for as much as 1,500 or 2,500 francs.
 10,000 copies were distributed throughout Europe thanks to Dr. Marteau, the delegate of the FI in London.
 The paper was reproduced in facsimile and had a comical effect throughout Europe.

 The reaction of the Germans and the collaborators was quite the opposite.
 The inquiry was charged to the Gestapo and ultimately identified the press machinery from which Faux Soir had originated.
 Wellens, Mullier, Oorlinckx and the machine operator Henri Vandevelde were all arrested.
 Wellens and Mullier never returned from the camp where they were taken.
 Somewhat later on, Aubrion was arrested; he was given a death sentence which was commuted to 15 years in prison.
 In all about 15 people were arrested and sentenced to penalties ranging from four months (for distribution) to five years.

+Commemoration

+The Belgian postal service issued a commemorative stamp for the 50th anniversary of the Faux Soir in 1993.